 When we do savasana (corpse pose) we do progressive muscular relaxation using autosuggestion.
 We visualize our body parts from the outermost layer to the innermost layer are relaxing.
 Consciously while we experiencing the present moment, we breathe slow long and deep during this pose to activate the parasympathetic nervous system, or the rest and digestion system of ours.
 Mental relaxation happening here with mental imagery.
 Then after that, we can reach spiritual relaxation.
 One may experience a kind of floating sensation when mentally relaxed.
-The spiritual relaxation is when pure consciousness within.
+Spiritual relaxation is when pure consciousness within.
 There is no negativity nor positivity.
-Only the present moment, we become one with happiness, joy, bliss.
+Only in the present moment, we become one with happiness, joy, bliss.

 4. Proper diet (vegetarian)

 The Propper diet provides the correct fuel for the body.
-Optimum utilization of food, air, water, and the sunlight is essential.
+Optimum utilization of food, air, water, and sunlight is essential.
 There is a cycle in nature known as the “food cycle” or “food chain”.
-The sun is the source of energy for all life on our planet; it is the top of the food chain.
+The sun is the source of energy for all life on our planet; it is at the top of the food chain.
 The food at the top of the food chain has the greatest life-promoting properties.
 All-natural food has different properties of essential nutrients.
 Animal flesh is considered a secondary source of nutrition.
 A health motto is “eat to live, not live to eat.”

 5. Positive thinking and meditation (Vedanta and dhyāna)